-We now demonstrate using this example of a Neumann problem where $\partial \phi / \partial n$ is given on the surface S, that there exists certain values of $k = k_f$ , at which the solution $\phi$ of Eq.
-(2) is no longer unique.
-This occurs at those frequencies $k_f$ whereby a non-trivial function f can exist to satisfy the following homogeneous equation:
+We now demonstrate using this example of a Neumann problem where $\partial \phi / \partial n$ is given on the surface S, that there exists certain values of $k = k_f$, at which the solution φ of Eq.
+2 is no longer unique.
+This occurs at those frequencies k_f whereby a non-trivial function f can exist to satisfy the 72 following homogeneous equation:

 Consequently Eq.
-(2) will admit a solution of the form $\phi + bf$ on the surface S, where b is an arbitrary constant and f, the fictitious solution, also satisfies the integral equation with zero normal derivative on S. Thus the fictitious frequency, $k_f$ and the corresponding fictitious solution, $f(\mathbf{x}|k_f)$ are the eigenvalue and eigenfunction of Eq.
-(4), respectively.
-The existence of fictitious frequencies in boundary integral methods for Helmholtz equations was already identified by Helmholtz in 1860 [19], who said on page 24 (see also page 29 of his book [20]), while discussing the integral equation, Eq.
-(2):
+2 will admit a solution of the form $\phi + bf$ on the sur-73 face S, where b is an arbitrary constant and f, the spurious solution, also 74 satisfies the integral equation with zero normal derivative on S. Thus the 75 fictitious frequency, k_f and the corresponding spurious solution, $f(\boldsymbol{x}|k_f)$ are 76 the eigenvalue and eigenfunction of Eq.
+4, respectively.
+The existence of spu-77 rious frequencies in boundary integral methods for Helmholtz equations was 78 already identified by Helmholtz in 1860 [14], who said on page 24 (see also 79 page 29 of his book [15]), while discussing the integral equation, Eq.
+2: 80

-...aber für eine unendlich grosse Zahl von bestimmten Werthen von k für eine jede gegebene geschlossene Oberfläche Ausnahmen erleidet.
-Es sind dies nämlich diejenigen Werthe von k, die den eigenen Tönen der eingeschlossenen Luftmasse entsprichen.
+81 ...aber für eine unendlich grosse Zahl von bestimmten Werthen 82 von k für eine jede gegebene geschlossene Oberfläche Ausnahmen 83 erleidet.
+Es sind dies nämlich diejenigen Werthe von k, die den 84 eigenen Tönen der eingeschlossenen Luftmasse entsprichen.

-This text was more or less translated directly by Rayleigh [21] in his book:
+85 This text was more or less translated directly by Rayleigh [16] in his book:

-For a given space S there is .... a series of determinate values of k, corresponding to the periods of the possible modes of simple harmonic vibration which may take place within a closed rigid envelope having the form of S. With any of these values of k, it is obvious that $\phi$ cannot be determined by its normal variation over S, and the fact that it satisfies throughout S the equation $\nabla^2 \phi + k^2 \phi = 0$ .

-Note that the internal resonance problem corresponds to a problem with $\phi = 0$ on the surface, S and $g \equiv \partial \phi / \partial n \neq 0$ in Eq.
-(2), is given by which is different from Eq.
-(4).
-It is not immediately obvious that Eqs.
-(4) and (5) will produce the same fictitious spectrum and in fact, as we shall see later in Section 4, this is not always the case.
+For a given space S there is a series of determinate values of k, corresponding to the periods of the possible modes of simple harmonic vibration which may take place within a closed rigid envelope having the form of S. With any of these values of k, it is obvious that φ cannot be determined by its normal variation over S, and the fact that it satisfies throughout S the equation $\nabla^2 \phi + k^2 \phi = 0.$ which is different from Eq.
+4. It is not immediately obvious that Eqs.
+4 and 5 will produce the same fictitious spectrum and in fact, as we shall see later in Section 4, this is not always the case.